 Tapping or vibrating the chest to loosen mucus from the lungs before suctioning.

-A tube placed in the chest, just outside of the lungs, that creates a negative pressure (like a vacuum) to keep the lungs open.
+A tube placed in the chest, just outside of the lungs, creates a negative pressure (like a vacuum) to keep the lungs open.

 Removal of the penis foreskin.